The Jenny Lind bed looks casual but sophisticated in our boy’s room!

-I wanted to give Robbie a high quality bed after that experience.
-Although there are a few knock offs, I was okay with paying for the real thing so that we wouldn’t need to replace a bed again.
-I didn’t think the “real” Jenny Lind was that bad of a price.
-We purchased it from Crate and Barrel (link is here) and it was under $700 for a full size.
+I wanted to purchase a higher quality bed after that experience.
+Although we could have gone the antique spindle bed route, I was okay with paying for the real thing so that we wouldn’t need to replace a bed again or worry about lead.
+We purchased his bed from Crate and Barrel (this is his exact bed here) and we went for the full size.

-Despite the size, it doesn’t visually take up a lot of room.
+Despite being full size, it doesn’t visually take up a lot of room.
 Because it is low to the ground it doesn’t look heavy in the room – it feels sleek and somewhat modern.
 The bed is a nice balance between masculine but pretty, and will one day make a great guest bed.
 Robbie might only be 11 but I plan on getting my life’s worth from this bed!